The First step before you even measure your windows is to decide

 Composite pvc exterior shutter paint colors Click the Forever Shutters Color Chart to see our available colors.
 We will also paint custom colors - there is a 5 pair minimum and the customer must provide us with the color in a Sherwin Williams formula.
 You will need to order by phone to do it this way.

 Tips for Prep-work (Do-It-Yourself Painters)

 1. Avoid painting in direct sunlight on a surface that is too warm or heat blistering can occur

 2. Remove any water and dirt on the shutter first.
 Moisture trapped

 under the paint can push its way out and cause moisture

 3. Do not use oil based paint.
 Make sure that your paint is a 100% acrylic exterior latex paint.
-For the best result we recommend Sherwin Williams Snap Dry
+For the best result we recommend Sherwin Williams DTM (Direct-to-Metal) paint

 4. Latex can take 2-4 days to dry.
-For fastest result use Sherwin Williams Snap Dry label.
+For best result use Sherwin Williams DTM (Direct-to-Metal) label which works great for our PVC product.
 For this reason avoid exposing to

 dew, high humidity, moisture, or rain shortly after you have painted the

 shutters.
 Painting in a damp basement or similar area can lead to

 blistering or bubbling of the paint due to water being trapped inside or